Board and Executive Team

 Georgina first joined Museums Victoria in 2019 and commenced as Chief Financial Officer in November 2022.

-As Chief Financial Officer, Georgina is responsible for Finance, Financial Planning and Analysis, Legal and Risk, Strategic Capital Program, Strategic Information and Compliance, and Technology Strategy and Delivery.
+As Chief Financial Officer, Georgina is responsible for Corporate Services including: Finance, Financial Planning and Analysis, Legal and Risk, Procurement, Strategic Capital Programs, Strategic Information and Compliance, and Information, Communication and Technology (ICT) Strategy and Delivery.

-As Director of the Research Institute, Nurin oversees the following departments: First Peoples, History and technology, Sciences, Strategic collections Management and Collection Information, Collection Storage and Logistics and Public Information.
+The Research Institute comprises the following departments: First Peoples Research and Collections, History and Technology, Sciences, Strategic collections Management and Collection Information, Collection Storage and Logistics and Public Information.

 Romina was appointed in August 2019 and is responsible for building and strengthening Museums Victoria’s financial sustainability by developing and implementing a suite of philanthropic fundraising and corporate sponsorship programs.